 -

-Things Don’t Happen For A Reason
+Things Don’t Happen for a Reason

 We want to know why.
 My career is built around finding the causes for rare diseases.
 Human genetics, the field I trained and work in,…